 Two of the larger touristic towns that are located close to the Sekumpul Waterfall, and many other sights in the North, are Bedugul and Lovina.
 The distance to the Sekumpul waterfall is roughly the same, so it does not matter if you are staying in Bedugul or Lovina.
 However, the locations are completely different, check out below why you should pick Bedugul or Lovina, or book a night stay close to the waterfall to avoid the long travels early in the morning!

 Lovina – If you prefer beaches, then Lovina is the place for you.
 Located on the Northern side of Bali Lovina has a lush black sand beach and is the perfect place to go dolphin watching.
 With the close proximity to the main road leading to the South of Bali it is a perfect base to explore some of the surrounding waterfalls, beaches, hot springs and temples.
 We stayed at Bayu Mantra Bungalows, a perfect place to stay if you are looking for budget accommodation!
+If you prefer to stay closer to avoid the long ride, check out the map with available accommodation around the Sekumpul Waterfall below.

-Entrance Scam at the Sekumpul Waterfall
+Entry Fee for the Sekumpul Waterfall

 The Sekumpul Waterfall and Fiji Falls